 By: Thomas Harrigan | @HarriganMLB

 Martín Dihigo could do it all on the baseball field.
-And during a lengthy career that spanned multiple decades, leagues and continents, the man known as “El Maestro,” or “The Master,” did everything except play in Major League Baseball.
+And during a lengthy career that spanned multiple decades, leagues and continents, the man known as “El Maestro,” or “The Master,” did everything except play in the National or American Leagues.